 The Touraine: A New Manhattan Condominium Construction That Sells

 Conventional wisdom lately suggests that New Yorkers in the past couple of years have favored the luxury rental market in lieu of committing to a purchase in a less-than-certain residential real estate market.
-But the numbers lately beg to differ.
-The hopeful luxury condominium sales numbers in the third-quarter of 2011 and the increasing popularity of Upper Manhattan residential real estate, means that it's easier than ever for a building to sell out its units and make a splash.
+But the numbers lately beg to differ. and the , means that it's easier than ever for a building to sell out its units and make a splash.
 So for a building to attract even our attentions here at NCM, it must stand out even more so than usual.